Skip to content

 The front entrance to Hawaiʻi State Capitol in Honolulu on Oahu.

 Hawaiʻi's State Capitol is an open-air architectural marvel steeped in symbolism.
-The cone-shaped legislative chambers represent the volcanic origins of the islands, the surrounding columns evoke the tall palm trees of the tropics, and the reflecting pool symbolizes the ocean that embraces Hawaiʻi.
+The cone-shaped legislative chambers represent the volcanic origins of the islands and the surrounding columns evoke the tall palm trees of the tropics.
 Completed in 1969, the building replaced the original ʻIolani Palace as the seat of state government and remains one of the most distinctive capitol buildings in the United States.
 Visitors are welcome to explore the grounds and interior with a free self-guided tour on weekdays.

 Hula dancers in the evening on the Waikiki hula mound on Oahu, Hawaii.